Today: Get My No Fail, Easy Cookbook Series for 60% OFF

 • Add half of the dry ingredients to the butter mixture and beat on low until just combined.

 • Add the buttermilk to the batter and beat again, on low speed, just until fully incorporated.
-You may need to scrape down the sides and bottom of your bowl with a mixing spoon between additions.
+You may need to scrape down the bottom and sides of the bowl with a mixing spoon between additions.

 • Add the remaining half of the dry ingredients to the batter and beat just until combined.
 Do not overmix your batter.